 - Dual socket, E5-2640 v4 - Cluster price: $235,824

-In this scenario for the same number of cores (not GHz) the cluster is $79,616 more expensive with 2 socket servers.
-Quite a difference right?
+In this scenario for the same number of cores (not GHz) the cluster is $79,616 more expensive with 2 socket servers than single socket ones.
+Ouch!

-I think these figures are self explanatory, but let’s follow the same reasoning as scenario B and get a price per GHz.
+I think these figures are self explanatory, but let’s follow the same reasoning we did with scenario A and get a price per GHz.